JuliaLang/www_old.julialang.org/index.md

 # High-Performance JIT Compiler

 Julia's LLVM-based just-in-time (JIT) compiler combined with the language's design allow it to approach and often match the performance of C.
-To get a sense of relative performance of Julia compared to other languages that can or could be used for numerical and scientific computing, we've written a small set of micro-benchmarks in a variety of languages:
+To get a sense of the relative performance of Julia compared to other languages that can or could be used for numerical and scientific computing, we've written a small set of micro-benchmarks in a variety of languages:
 [C](https://github.com/JuliaLang/julia/blob/master/test/perf/micro/perf.c),
 [Fortran](https://github.com/JuliaLang/julia/blob/master/test/perf/micro/perf.f90),
 [Julia](https://github.com/JuliaLang/julia/blob/master/test/perf/micro/perf.jl),